 2. Make the survey appealing to your target audience

 This is especially important for surveys whose goal is to improve your business through customer feedback, such as customer satisfaction surveys or product research surveys.
-Knowing your target audience—and being on the same page as them—will increase their interest in your survey and, consequently, your average survey response rate.
+Knowing your target audience—and being on the same page as them—will increase their interest in your survey.

 Start by making your surveys visually appealing.
 You can do this by choosing one of our numerous pre-made themes or making your own custom theme.